 If there’s one supplement that your chickens might need for their long-term health, it will surely start with grit.
 Grit is made up of small stones that help the chicken’s stomach in grinding food.
 In short, grit is a food digestion aid for chicken.

 After ingestion, the grit will go down into the chicken’s stomach, which will stay for some time.
 Once fully absorbed, the grit will aid the chicken’s gizzard in breaking down the feed into a nutritious paste.
-Without grit, the nutrients and vitamins in chicken feed would not be helpful.
+Without grit, chickens cannot effectively absorb the nutrients and vitamins from their feed.

-What’s worse is if there’s a lack of grit, the chicken’s gut cannot bear to have loads of food.
+What’s worse, if there’s a lack of grit, the chicken’s digestive system cannot efficiently process large amounts of food.
 So, while the chicken’s digestive system is efficient, it will pause if there’s insufficient grit.

 |Chicken Grit Feeding Guide|